 When do I apply for admission?

-If you previously applied to MTSU but did not actually enroll in classes please contact the Admissions Office at 615.898.2111.
-We will update your application with any new information and reactivate your account.
+If you previously applied to MTSU but did not actually enroll in classes, please submit a NEW application.
 You will not be required to pay the undergraduate application fee again.

 What are the requirements for admission?